Long Beach Motorsports Walk of Fame

-A total of 35 people from the world of motorsports have been inducted since 2006.
+A total of 42 people from the world of motorsports have been inducted since 2006.
 The two inaugural members, Dan Gurney and Phil Hill, were inducted in 2006.
-All but twelve inductees are from the United States.
+All but fifteen inductees are from the United States.
 In 2019, Sébastien Bourdais and Will Power were the first two active IndyCar Series participants to be added to the Walk of Fame.
 Only one person has been posthumously inducted, Gary Gabelich, the former world land speed record holder in 2008.
+Katherine Legge became the first woman to be inducted in 2024.
 There have been three racing teams added to the Walk of Fame.
 In 2007, Newman/Haas Racing, who were considered one of the most successful squads in Long Beach Grand Prix history, became the first team added to the Walk of Fame; the two other teams are Chip Ganassi Racing, inducted in 2011, and Galles Racing, who was added the following year.
 Bruce Flanders, Gerald Forsythe, Kevin Kalkhoven, Roger Penske and Christopher Pook are the five non-drivers who are members of the Walk of Fame.
-The two most recent inductees were Bill Auberlen and Alex Zanardi in 2022.
+The three most recent inductees were two-time Long Beach winner Scott Dixon, former Long Beach mayor Beverly O'Neill, and the President and CEO of the Grand Prix Association of Long Beach Jim Michaelian.